 Hiding in Plain Sight: 5 Secrets That Make Buying a Home More Affordable

 There are opportunities all over the place to make the path to homeownership easier.
-Other people are taking advantage of these opportunities, so why not you?
+Other people are taking advantage of these real estate opportunities, so why not you?
 Here are 5 secrets that are hiding in plain sight.

 1. Low to Zero Down Payment Loans

-Borrowers can apply for a home loan through the Federal Housing Administration, which offers lower down payment requirements, reduced interest rates, and fee limitations.
+Future homeowners can apply for a home loan through the Federal Housing Administration, which offers lower down payment requirements, reduced interest rates, and fee limitations.

 Among these programs, Fannie Mae HomeReady® and Freddie Mac Home Possible® Mortgages are designed to help lenders confidently serve today’s credit-worthy low-income borrowers, offering as low as 3% down payment options.
 These programs are ideal for first-time or repeat homebuyers with limited cash for a down payment who need to purchase or refinance a home.

-For non-veterans: You can pay 0% down through a Rural Development (RD) loan through the U.S. Department of Agriculture (USDA).
+• For non-veterans: You can pay 0% down through a Rural Development (RD) loan through the U.S. Department of Agriculture (USDA).
 These loans require the borrowers to be under a specific income limit.
 Also, the desired house must be within a specific square footage and price point.

-2. HUD Good Neighbor Next Door Program
+2. The HUD Good Neighbor Next Door Program

 If you are a teacher, police officer, firefighter, or EMT, you may be eligible for the Good Neighbor Next Door Program, which can allow qualified individuals to get a house up to 50% off.
-If you’re not in one of those four professions, you can still apply for HUD grants, down payment assistance, or other programs that Next Door Programs® offer.
-Beyond the grants, applicants may also be eligible for down payment assistance of up to $10,681.00.
-This program doesn’t have an income limit but has a minimum credit score requirement of 580.

-3. State-Level Closing Cost And Down Payment Assistance Programs
+3. State-Level Closing Cost and Down Payment Assistance Programs

-Every state has unique programs that can help homebuyers access funds to pay for closing costs and down payments.
-Some are more lucrative than others, but it’s always worth a look.
-Many people miss this because they don’t think they are available.
-However, a simple search engine inquiry about down payment assistance and grant programs in your state can connect you to local organizations and charities that support homeownership assistance.
-Even a $1,000 grant can make a difference in saving for a down payment.
+With a simple search engine inquiry about down payment assistance and grant programs in your state, you can find local organizations and charities that support homeownership assistance.
+Even a $1,000 grant can make a difference in saving for a down payment and mortgage loan.

 4. Mortgage Credit Certificate (MCC)